Pooja113/jscrashcourse/README.md

 # jscrashcourse

 ## Plan for the project
 - A responsive site
+- FrontEnd : Javascript
-- Nodejs
+- Backend : Nodejs / ExpressJS / MongoDB
-- ExpressJS
+-  Hosting